bcreation/vueScroll/README.md

 # vue-scroll

 > A small template for vueJS to scroll full page
+> Make with Vue CLI and VueRouter
+> checkout for simple use with vueJS script import
+> See how it works on https://codepen.io/bcreation/pen/dZmEZO

 ## Build Setup